Home

 Colin and Christian Robertson had the following children, all born in the Doune area:

-Clearances from the Killin area - 1834
+Around 1834 - Clearances from the Killin area

 According to a history of the Village of Killin by Ella Walker, the death of John Campbell in 1834 'heralded a time of great hardship and sorrow for many of his humble tenants'.
 His son, the 2nd Marquis, did little to manage the estates and instead left the Estate to the care of his Factor, a Mr James Wyllie, 'a name long remembered with dread in Breadalbane'.
 According to the history, Wyllie cleared the tenants from several parts of the Estate to make room for the formation of large sheep farms, often using means 'of great cruelty and injustice'.
 This may have started from the early 1800's and continued after the death of Campbell.
 Many of the original farm houses were destroyed; the remains of many the old stone farmhouses remain scattered around Loch Tay to this day.